The Rolex Military Submariner

 Of course without official delivery information from Rolex, Qaboos or the surviving SAS soldiers, we cannot be at all certain, but the theory should encourage further discussion, research and understanding of the events in Oman during the 1970s and the important watches that commemorate the period.

-Thank you to Dr. Stephen B, Steven E, Paolo & Marc S for their invaluable contributions.
+Thank you to Dr. Stephen B, Steven E, Paolo and Marc S for their invaluable contributions.

 © Copyright Daniel Bourn www.danielbourn.com

-If you are an original owner of a vintage Oman issued Rolex Khanjar or Qaboos watch & wish to SELL, value or share your story, please contact Daniel Bourn on +33 6 78 63 37 59 or via email monaco@danielbourn.com.
+If you are an original owner of a vintage Oman issued Rolex Khanjar or Qaboos watch & wish to SELL, value or share your story, please contact Daniel Bourn via email info@danielbourn.com.